noogen-projects/laplace/README.md

 cargo install --force cargo-make wasm-bindgen-cli
 ```

-To build dapla and all examples, run:
+To build Laplace and all examples, run:

 ```shell
 cargo +stable make all